Caitlin Mance, Executive Director

-Myi Harte, Varsity Assistant Men's Coach, Middle School Coach, and Boatyard Assistant
+Myi Harte, Novice Men's Coach, Middle School Coach, and Boatyard Assistant

 Myi rowed for PCR all four years of high school.
 He also volunteer during the PCR summer rowing camps.
 Closer to the end of his high school rowing career, he began assisting with the Middle School Program.
 Now studying Psychology at CCP, Myi plans to transfer into Temple University to study for Kinesiology and continue working towards his goal of becoming a Sports Therapist.

 Marqus started his rowing career at the Fairmount Park Rowing Camp out of Lloyd Hall on Boathouse Row.
 There he learned and fell in love with the sport.
 After returning year after year he was given the chance to work on the staff and start his coaching career.
 During his senior year, he was given the opportunity to represent his high school, Girard College, through a club program at Bachelor's Barge Club.
 The next year he attended La Salle University and served as team co-captain his senior year of college.
 During his collegiate summers, he rowed for the U23 program at Vesper Boat Club.
 While still in school he began coaching at BLJ Community Rowing and worked as an instructor at Rowzone Manayunk.
 Two years after graduation he was asked to come back as an assistant coach to the Explorers.
 He is currently training out of Penn AC Rowing Association with hopes to make a national team.

 Nick Santo, Novice Men's Coach and Middle School Coach